Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 * *1 hour* Prepared summary powerpoint presentation of work done so far

 ### 23 Oct 2021
-* *2 hours* Converted Pca to UMAP, research + debugging
+* *2 hours* A first look at the 100k dataset, set up a framework to match the 100k dataset to the gene mutation dataset
 * *2 hours* Researched deep clustering options

 ### 24 Oct 2021
-* *2 hours* Look for suitable implementations of DEC and decide on the most straightforward implementation
+* *2 hours* Looked for suitable implementations of DEC and decide on the most straightforward implementation
 * *2 hours* Familiriarized with deep embedded clustering along with sample cluster analysis

 ## Week 5